DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 source /cvmfs/dunedaq.opensciencegrid.org/setup_dunedaq.sh
 setup_dbt <frozen release>
 ```
+where as of Mar-15-2022 the latest frozen release is `dunedaq-v2.10.0`.

 Then you'll see something like:
 ```
-Added /your/path/to/daq-buildtools/bin to PATH
+Added /your/path/to/daq-buildtools/bin -> PATH
-Added /your/path/to/daq-buildtools/scripts to PATH
+Added /your/path/to/daq-buildtools/scripts -> PATH
 DBT setuptools loaded
 ```
-If you type `dbt-` followed by the `<tab>` key you'll see a listing of available commands, which include `dbt-create.sh`, `dbt-build.py`, `dbt-setup-release` and `dbt-workarea-env`.
+If you type `dbt-` followed by the `<tab>` key you'll see a listing of available commands, which include `dbt-create.py`, `dbt-build.py`, `dbt-setup-release` and `dbt-workarea-env`.
 These are all described in the following sections.
-Note that while `dbt-build.sh` continues to work as of the dunedaq-v2.9.0 release its use is considered deprecated and it will be removed from daq-buildtools in the future.
+Note that while `dbt-create.sh` and `dbt-build.sh` continue to work as of the dunedaq-v2.9.0 release their use is considered deprecated and they will be removed from daq-buildtools in the future.

 Each time that you want to work with a DUNE DAQ work area in a fresh Linux shell, you'll need to set up daq-buildtools, either by repeating the method above, or by `cd`'ing into your work area and sourcing the link file named `dbt-env.sh`.
 Work areas are described momentarily.